Maybe you want to upgrade the windows in your house or the property you’re buying needs new ones. Where do you start?

 The country is divided into four climate zones—see the image below—each with different requirements.
 Find the requirements for your county here.

-If the windows in your home or a home you’re going to buy need to be replaced, consider energy-efficient models.
+If the windows in your home or a home you’re going to buy need to be replaced, consider energy-efficient models like gable windows.
 You’ll save money in the long run with a lower energy bill.
+You can also click here to make sure your windows are clean for less energy.

 Fran J. Donegan writes on home improvement for Home Depot.
 He’s a longtime DIY author and has written several books, including Paint Your Home.
 To review a number of window installation options, you can visit homedepot.com.